medeiros/medeiros.github.io/_posts/2020-11-09-Kafka-KSQL-Concepts.md

 or
 ksql> show streams;

-ksql> describe 'users';  # to see stream fields and data types
+ksql> describe 'users';           # to see stream fields and data types ksql> describe extended 'users';  # to see stream in detail
 ```

 ### Select Query Stream